 - Bring relevant textbooks and classroom notes to each session.
 You will be expected to have read the text or notes and have prepared questions for your tutor.

 - Please help us keep our new area clean and odor free - no food or drink is permitted in the Center.
-Smoking is also prohibited.
+Smoking (including the use of e-cigarettes and vaporizers) is also strictly prohibited.

 While we strive to provide individual attention, it is often necessary for our tutors to engage in group tutoring.
 On occasion you may be asked to wait while a tutor attends to another student or to participate in a group tutoring session.
 Please cooperate and be courteous to your fellow students.